Malta Discovery Pilgrimage

 “Journey Where St. Paul was Shipwrecked (Acts 27-28)”

 Registration is open.

-Travel with your local guide, Maltese priest Fr.
-Nicholas Doublet, on pilgrimage to the heart of the Mediterranean to witness the beauty and greatness of this Catholic isle.
-Enjoy front row seats for the Maltese Islands’ annual celebration of Our Lady of Victories, a public holiday commemorating the victorious outcome of the Great Siege of Malta in 1565.
-Special focus on Baroque art and the history of the islands, including the story of the Knights of St. John (Knights of Malta), who valiantly defended this noble land during the siege and re-built it afterwards.
+Travel with your local guide on pilgrimage to the heart of the Mediterranean to witness the beauty and greatness of Catholic Malta.
+Daily Mass in the Extraordinary Form of the Roman Rite.
+Enjoy front row seats for the annual celebration of Our Lady of Victories, a festive public holiday commemorating the victorious outcome of the Siege of Malta.
+Special focus on the culture, history, art, language, wine and food of Malta.
+Learn of the spirituality of the local inhabitants, rooted in the story of the Knights of Malta who valiantly defended their land during the fabled siege of 1565.
 Visit St. Paul’s Grotto, where Paul was shipwrecked in Acts 27-28.
-This tour is an epic adventure in the heart of the Med which includes many extras such as a boat ride on the azure sea and a special visit to a renowned Maltese winery estate in rural wine country.
+This tour is a holiday adventure amid sand and palms in the heart of the Med.
+Adequate time will be provided for shopping and rest as well as a boat ride on the azure sea and a visit to a rural winery.
 Free day on the last day for rest, relaxation or exploring on your own.

 Frequently Asked Questions

 $3,299 USD per person, land-only (double occupancy).
 Please note: airfare is additional cost.

 What is included?

 - all breakfasts daily, a welcome dinner at a 17th century Palazzo, one of Malta’s best restaurants, a farewell dinner, a traditional night, as well as three other dinners.

 - wine tasting at local winery, and much more.

 No, the tour meets in Malta.
 This gives you the option and freedom to book your own airfare for greater savings.